 Click on the data stream you want to configure:

-Decide if you want to create projections of historical sales (in dollar amount totals) or transactions (in number of transactions).
-Use the sales/transactions selector to make a choice
+Decide if you want to create projections of historical sales (in dollar amount totals) or transactions (in number of transactions) or another stat you have imported.
+Use the selector to make a choice

 Creating demand projections